Les Steckel: Coaching career

 Steckel then worked as an assistant football coach at the University of Colorado from 1973 to 1976.
 He was an assistant at Navy in 1977, then an assistant with the San Francisco 49ers in 1978.

 Steckel joined the Minnesota Vikings coaching staff as the receivers coach in 1979 and remained an assistant coach through the 1983 season.
-He was promoted to head coach of the Vikings for the 1984 season after longtime coach Bud Grant retired.
+When longtime head coach Bud Grant retired after the 1983 season, Steckel was promoted as his successor over longtime offensive coordinator Jerry Burns, making him the youngest coach in the NFL at the time.
 As a coach with a military background, Steckel emphasized discipline.
+His practices, such as using Marine-style exercise machines, didn't sit well with a number of players; according to longtime Star Tribune columnist Sid Hartman, they essentially mutinied against Steckel during the season.
 He was fired after one season, in which the team posted a 3–13 record.
 He was succeeded by Grant, who briefly came out of retirement to fill the post.

 He later worked as an assistant coach or coordinator with the New England Patriots from 1985 to 1988, then with Brown University in 1989, followed by another two years at the University of Colorado from 1991 to 1992.
-He returned to the NFL with the Denver Broncos from 1993 to 1994, followed by five years with the Houston Oilers/Tennessee Titans, where he helped lead them to Super Bowl XXXIV as Offensive Coordinator.
-In a surprise move, Steckel left the Titans just three weeks later to become Offensive Coordinator of Tampa Bay Buccaneers in 2000.
+He returned to the NFL with the Denver Broncos from 1993 to 1994, followed by five years with the Houston Oilers/Tennessee Titans, where he helped lead them to Super Bowl XXXIV as offensive coordinator.
+In a surprise move, Steckel left the Titans just three weeks later to become offensive coordinator of Tampa Bay Buccaneers in 2000.
 The result was the Bucs' highest-scoring season ever, a 10–6 record, and a trip to the playoffs.
-Despite his transformation of the team's offense, Steckel's drill sergeant approach to coaching was a poor fit for the Tampa Bay franchise.
+Despite his transformation of the team's offense, Steckel's play-calling caused friction with his players, and there were rumors of a feud between him and defensive coordinator Monte Kiffin.
 Less than one year on the job, he was fired after the Bucs lost 21–3 to the Philadelphia Eagles in the NFC Wild Card Game.
 His final year of professional coaching was with the Buffalo Bills in 2003.
-He became president of the Fellowship of Christian Athletes on March 1, 2005 after taking time off to coach his son's high school team.
-During his one year of coaching at the high school, the team won the Tennessee state high school championship.
+During the 2002 season, Steckel served as an assistant coach for his son Luke's high school team, going on to win the Tennessee state high school championship.
+On March 1, 2005, he became president of the Fellowship of Christian Athletes, a position he held for 12 years until his retirement in 2017.

 In January 2021, Steckel joined the coaching staff at Centre College, in Danville, Kentucky, as the team's quarterbacks coach.
+Shortly after joining the team, Centre College's offensive coordinator Ben Fox left to become the head coach for Maryville College.
+Steckel was then promoted to offensive coordinator, and he left the team after the season.
+The Colonels finished the season 2-2 while averaging 31.5 points per game.
+Trentin Dupper, the Colonels' quarterback, earned the Southern Athletic Association Newcomer of the Year award under Steckel's tutelage.